jasminsehic/PullRequestReleaseNotes/README.md

 - TfsCollection (-tc) : Default is extracted from remote url.
 - TfsRepository (-tr) : Default is extracted from remote url.
 - TfsApiUrl (-tau) : Required parameter if PullRequestProviderName is tfs.
+- BitBucketServerUrl (-bbsu) : Required parameter if PullRequestProviderName is bitbucketserver.
+- BitBucketServerUsername (-bbsun) : Required parameter if PullRequestProviderName is bitbucketserver.
+- BitBucketServerPassword (-bbsp) : Required parameter if PullRequestProviderName is tfs.
+Can be supplied as parameter or UNRELEASED_HISTORY_BITBUCKETSERVER_PASSWORD environment variable.
 - GitRemote (-gr) : Default ("origin").
 If not found it will search through all remotes.
 - GitVersion (-gv) : Default ("Unreleased").
 Can be supplied as parameter or GITVERSION_MAJORMINORPATCH environment variable.
 - GitTagsAnnotated (-gta) : Default ("false").
 Set to "true" to only consider annotated tags as releases.